 St. Joseph's Catholic Primary School is committed to keeping each and every child safe at all times.
 Our safeguarding policy details the procedures staff follow to protect children from harm and promote their welfare.

 Bradford District NHS offers support for the health needs of children in our school through its school nursing services.
 School Nurses are responsible for screening children at school entry, checking vision, hearing, weight and height.
 Parents can access the school nurse at any time, if they have any concerns.
 In school, school nurses may work alongside teachers in a health promotion role.
+Our school nurse will run regular 'drop in' sessions for parents and these will be advertised in the school's newsletter.

 Sometimes children need a little extra help and support - perhaps they have suffered a bereavement, their parents are separating, they have suffered some kind of trauma or perhaps they may just need a little TLC.
 This is where professional counselling can offer support and guidance.
 Please see Mrs Robinson if you wish your child to see our school counsellor.